 This is a good reason to find a healthcare provider who is willing to perform a comprehensive evaluation if you ever find yourself with unexplained symptoms.

-Scientists have identified more than 200 different mycotoxins that can cause mold toxicity symptoms, some of which can interfere with the body’s ability to synthesize RNA and may also cause damage to the DNA.
+Scientists have identified more than 200 different mycotoxins, some of which’s mold toxicity symptoms can interfere with the body’s ability to synthesize RNA and may also cause damage to the DNA.
 Mycotoxins are lipid soluble, which means they tend to accumulate in the fat cells, and are easily absorbed in the mucosal linings of the lungs and digestive tract.
 The mycotoxins produced by two types of mold in particular have been the objects of much scientific research due to their highly toxic natures.

 Stachybotrys Chartarum is the strain of mold most commonly referred as ‘Black Mold’.
 This type of mold is typically greenish black and slimy, though it may also appear grayish and powdery.
 Stachybotry can be mistaken for Aspergillus, Cladosporium, Alternaria, and Drechslera.
-If you find mold in your home and suspect it may be this toxic variety, you may wish to consult with an expert for definitive identification.
+If you find mold in your home or suspect your mold toxicity symptoms may be of this toxic variety, you may wish to consult with an expert for definitive identification before mold toxicity symptoms appear.

 Stachybotrys loves feeding on materials that are high in cellulose, including wood, wicker, cardboard, fiberboard, and drywall.
 This type of mold requires a lot of moisture to grow well.
 Stachybotrys produces trichothecenes, a mycotoxin first studied in Russia during the 1920s after cattle that had been fed moldy hay began to die.